 - But don’t forget, if you are not following someone and they send you a DM, it will show up on your “Message requests.”
 It is on the “Messages” screen.
 When you tap a message request, you can “Accept” or “Delete” it.

 - If you accept their message, you will let them message you.
-If you delete it, it will be removed from your inbox, but they can send you another request.
+When you delete it, it will be removed from your inbox, but they can send you another request.
 If you don’t want them to message you anymore, you can always report or block them.
 Also, they won’t know you’ve seen their message until you accept it.

 - Even better, there is a quality filter.
 When you go to the “Messages” screen and tap the icon on the top right of your screen, you will open the “Message settings.”
 There is an option called “Quality filter.”
 It will filter lower-quality messages from your DM requests.